tempestdx/sdk-go/README.md

 New features and bug fixes are released on the latest version of the Tempest SDK library.
 If you're using an older major version, we recommend updating to the latest version to access new features, benefit from recent bug fixes, and ensure you have the latest security patches.
-Older major versions of the sdk will continue to be available for use, but will not be receive any further updates.
+Older major versions of the SDK will continue to be available for use, but will not receive any further updates.

 ## Development